-Interest income for distribution purposes shown on the statements of comprehensive (loss) income represents the coupon interest received by the Trust accounted for on an accrual basis.
+Interest income for distribution purposes shown on the Statements of Comprehensive Income represents the coupon interest received by the Trust accounted for on an accrual basis.
 The Trust does not amortize premiums paid or discounts received on the purchase of fixed income securities, except for zero coupon bonds, which are amortized on a straight-line basis.